scalacenter/scala-advent-of-code/docs/2023/puzzles/day20.md

 #### Subgraphs

 The terminal module is a module that doesn't serve as an input to any other module.
-We could hardcode "rv", but this is more general.
+We could hardcode "rx", but this is more general.
 The output modules of the independent subgraphs are then all the inputs to the sole input to this terminal conjunction:
-("a", "b", "c", "d") -> "penultimate" -> "rv".
+("a", "b", "c", "d") -> "penultimate" -> "rx".

 ```scala
 private def subgraphs(machine: Machine): Set[ModuleName] =